 It is true that the number of IQEX candidates has declined considerably as more countries and companies are switching to adopt IFRS (International Financial Reporting Standard).

-In light of this, IQEX will undergo a major change in content and delivery format: IQEX will essentially be the same as the REG part of the Uniform CPA exam starting from November 2012.
+In light of this, IQEX has undergone a major change in content and delivery format: IQEX is now the same as the REG part of the Uniform CPA exam.

 Same as REG, the exam will be 3 hours long and contain four testlets: 3 test-lets (i.e. groups of questions) each with 24 multiple choice questions, and the 4th testlet with 6 task-based simulation.